m-adityavardhan/FaceMaskDetection/README.md

-#Face Mask Detection
+# Face Mask Detection
-run making.py file to detect a person is wearing mask or not in real time install opencv and tensorflow modules before runing
+run **making.py** file to detect a person is wearing mask or not in real time

+# Requirements
+install opencv and tensorflow modules before runing